Skatterbrainz/cmhealth/README.md

 ## Generate an HTML Report

-The Out-HealthReport function converts the output from a test run into HTML.
+Out-HealthReport converts the output from a test run into HTML.
 Use
 ```Get-Help Out-HealthReport``` for more details about the parameters provided.
 Some examples
 for using it: